microsoft/pbiworkshops/Day After Dashboard in a Day/DataPreparation.md

     ![Query name](./Media/StagingGroup.png)

-    1. In the **New group** window, enter **Data staging** as the name and the following text as the Description.
+    1. In the **New group** window, type **Data staging** as the Name and the text below as the Description.
 Then, click **Ok**.

-        ```
+        ```text
-        Data that will be ingested from the source and referenced in computed tables for transformations via the enhanced compute engine.
+        Data that will be ingested from the source and referenced in computed tables for transformations via compute engines.
         ```

         ![New group](./Media/NewGroup.png)